 The good news is that, once you know you have it, you have options for managing your condition.
 Pain medication can help as needed.
 Hormone therapy, such as taking birth control, can also help, since hormones control the waxing and waning of all endometrial tissue.
 If you’re experiencing severe symptoms, you can opt for surgery, more intense hormones that put your body effectively into early menopause, or even a hysterectomy.
 Unfortunately, endometriosis can come back, so it’s important to maintain whatever solution you choose and work with your doctor in the long term.

 Culprit #3: Pelvic Inflammatory Disease

 Pelvic inflammatory disease, or PID, is what the doctors call it when your reproductive organs get infected.
 This usually occurs from sexually transmitted bacteria like chlamydia or gonorrhea, although it can also happen from bacteria getting into you in other ways, such as through the unclean insertion of an IUD.
-While your PID may be asymptomatic, if you feel it, your pelvic area may hurt, penetrative sex may hurt, and you may experience not-great-smelling discharge and/or bleeding at weird times in your cycle.
+While your PID may be asymptomatic, if you feel it, your pelvic area may hurt, penetrative sex may hurt, and you may experience unusual discharge and/or bleeding at weird times in your cycle.

-Home Solutions For Normal Menstrual Pain
+Solutions For Typical Menstrual Pain

 The Bottom Line